-You can group one or multiple outlets on this page using
+You can group one or multiple outlets on this page using See Creating an Outlet Group (on page 139).

 The Outlet Groups page will list all outlet groups you create.

 Then you can perform one of the following actions on one or multiple outlet groups: